Last updated Thursday 14 October

-Commercial Tenancy Relief Scheme and Landlord Hardship Fund
+Commercial Tenancy Relief Scheme

-The Scheme will be available to businesses with an annual turnover of less than $50 million and have suffered a decline in turnover of at least 30% due to COVID-19.
+The reintroduced Commercial Tenancy Relief Scheme will provide rent relief for eligible tenants with an annual turnover of less than $50 million that have suffered a decline in turnover of at least 30% due to COVID-19.

 COVID-19 Disaster Payment

-The $600 disaster payment for people who have lost more than 20 hours a week will lift to $750 and the payment for people who have lost less than 20 hours of work increases from $375 to $450 a week.
+People who have lost more than 20 hours a week will receive $750 and the payment for people who have lost less than 20 hours of work is $450 a week.